A customer-led price submission

 ‘We need to find a balance between price and service which is fair for everyone.
 How should we do this?’

-Provide detailed in-depth information across the breadth of our services, from multiple, diverse sources.
-This enabled participants to move past opinion to an informed and more balanced view.
+Provide detailed in-depth information across the breadth of our services, from multiple, diverse sources including insights from customer research and engagement, speakers chosen by our stakeholders and jury members, and submissions made by the public.
+This enabled participants to deliberate over the content and move past opinion to an informed and more balanced view.
 Our Board, Executive team and subject matter experts attended sessions and enabled the jurors to access information in an informal and direct way.

 Ensure the 30 jurors reflected a representative random sample of people affected by the decision.
 The jury deliberated for five-and-a-half days, over four months.
 This allowed sufficient time for the jury to fully consider the remit, seek additional information and consult with their peers and communities.

-The report was presented to the Board unedited and we responded to each recommendation.
+The jury made ten recommendations that we incorporated into our submission .
+The jury's report was presented to the Board unedited and we responded to each recommendation.
 We accepted all 10 recommendations of the jury and incorporated these into our price submission for the ESC.

 We did not provide a draft position for review or ask the jury for comment on a pre-prepared document.
 The jury members created the report in its entirety from a blank page.